ashiq24/BEENE/README.md

 # BEENE
 **BEENE** (Batch Effect Esitimation using Non-linear Embeddings) is a deep learning based technique for estimating batch effect in RNA-seq data.
-The variation introduced in the data by techniqal non-biological factors is called batch effect.
-It is very crutical to detect the extent of batch effect present in the data and remove it for unbiased analysis.
-Current batch effect estimatimation techniques depends on local distribution of cells in the PC space, which fail to camputre highly non-linear batch effect.
+The variations introduced in the data by techniqal non-biological factors are called batch effect.
+It is very crutical to detect the extent of batch effect present in the data and remove it for an unbiased analysis.
+Current the batch effect estimatimation techniques depends on the local distribution of cells in the PC space, which fail to camputre highly non-linear batch effect.
 To the best of our knowledge , BEENE is the first technique that provide non-linear embedding for batch effect estimation and is shwon to capture non-linear batch efect in RNA-seq data.

 ## Requirements
  Python >= 3.7.0